qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 such attribute is not editable.
 The reason is, that other layers may have and usually have different set of fields while |qg| only supports one fixed set of fields per layer.

-If a geometry primitive does not have yet category assigned, a new unique category is automatically assigned and new record in attribute table is created when an attribute of that geometry is changed.
+If a geometry primitive does not have a category assigned, a new unique category is automatically assigned and new record in attribute table is created when an attribute of that geometry is changed.

 .. tip::